 Some other possible operation in the export file are:

 - Adding additional tags to an existing tag group

 - Duplicating an existing tag group and making changes to the contained tags

 - Changing the names of the tags and the tag groups

 In tag area of TagSpaces you will find a button, which once clicked will trigger the tags import functionality of the application.

 After selecting the file and clicking the "open" button, a dialogs will appear asking you to choose the json files, which should be imported.
 This dialog is shown on the next screenshot.

 This method has the drawback that once imported in another TagSpaces installation, these tags are disconnected from the source tag library, so any changed done in the source application, will not be reflected in the instance where the tags were imported.

-Currently you can not use any of the described methods for transfering smart tags, because they relay on a tighter integration in core of the application.
+Currently you can not use any of the described methods for transferring smart tags, because they relay on a tighter integration in core of the application.